+As an advocate of employee rights, I believe all employees deserve access to justice.
 As Senior Partner, I proudly welcome you to Monaco Solicitors, the most senior and experienced team of employee-side lawyers in the UK.
-I strongly believe in access to justice, that’s why we publish our knowledge on this website for everyone to use for free.

 A proponent of access to justice, I believe in publishing legal knowledge on the internet for individuals to access for free, so that people can at least be well informed about their rights, no matter how difficult those rights can be to implement sometimes.

-I recently conducted a whistleblowing trial against a multinational conglomerate publisher, involving allegations of supplying banking data to sanctioned banks in Syria and North Korea, reported on in the Financial Times and over the pond in the Wall Street Journal, which you can read about here.
+In another major case, I conducted a whistleblowing trial against a multinational conglomerate publisher, involving allegations of supplying banking data to sanctioned banks in Syria and North Korea, reported on in the Financial Times and over the pond in the Wall Street Journal, which you can read about here.